pasparsw/pybedded/README.md

 # Introduction

-**_PyBedded_** is an experimental utility which allows you to write code for Arduino using Python.
+**_PyBedded_** is an experimental utility which allows user to write code for Arduino using Python.
 The purpose of this project **is not** to control Arduino board by a Python script hosted on a different machine.
-The purpose of **_PyBedded_** is to actually enable user to flash Arduino board with the logic written with Python, so that the board is independent from host.
+The purpose of **_PyBedded_** is to enable user to flash Arduino board with the actual logic written with Python, so that the board is independent from host.

 # Quick start